n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreinmemory.md

 On this page, you'll find the node parameters for the In Memory Vector Store node, and links to more resources.

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/in-memory-vector-store/){:target=_blank .external-link} page.
+///

 --8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"